MustardOS/mustardos.github.io/systems/misc/doom.md

        ├── Sigil.doom
        └── Ultimate Doom.doom
 ```

-As you can see "Ultimate Doom" will requires no additional PWAD files however the directory "Ultimate Doom" still needs to be created.
+As you can see "Ultimate Doom" will requires no additional PWAD files however the directory "Ultimate Doom" still needs
+to be created.

 ## Compatibility

-Please note that not all PWADs you find on the internet will be compatible with PrBoom, if you search for vanilla mods you will have full compatibility.
+Please note that not all PWADs you find on the internet will be compatible with PrBoom, if you search for vanilla mods
+you will have full compatibility.

+## File Extensions

+Some operating systems like to hide extensions by default leading sometimes to files being renamed improperly.
+Ensure that your `<name of game>.doom` file has the `.doom` extension only by allowing your system to show extensions.

+* For MacOS you can follow, https://support.apple.com/en-au/guide/mac-help/mchlp2304/mac
+* For Windows you can follow, https://www.howtogeek.com/205086/beginner-how-to-make-windows-show-file-extensions/